vladikcomper/MegaPCM/docs/2-advanced-integration/Sonic-1-Github-AS.md

 - Code should compile after your changes.
 - To easily test fade in: Open Level Select, play sound $81 (GHZ), then play sound $88 (1-up); when 1-up jingle finishes, you should hear DAC fade in as GHZ music resumes.
 - For testing fade out: Start any level from level select while other GHZ is playing; the sequence is shorter (full fade out won't happen as new BGM starts to play early), but you should notice DAC fading out instead of cutting abruptly.

+## Next Steps

+Now you should have a good Mega PCM 2 integration, so why not take advantage of it?
+Be sure to check out other guides on how to pull off different things with the driver.
+See [How to's](../3-how-tos).